-Table~\ref{tab:test_generation_stats} summarizes test generation characteristics. \textbf{Overall Log Coverage}.
+\textbf{Overall Log Coverage}.
 Claude Opus 4.6 achieved the highest log coverage with 113 unique log templates on average, followed by Locust (88), EvoMaster (65), and GPT-5.2-Codex (53).
-Compared to Locust tests, Claude Opus 4.6 improves log coverage by nearly 30\%, and achieves more than twice the coverage of GPT-5.2-Codex.
+Compared to Locust tests, Claude Opus 4.6 improves log coverage by nearly 30\% and achieves more than twice the coverage of GPT-5.2-Codex.

 \textbf{Log Coverage per Service.} As reported in Table~\ref{tab:average_unique_templates_rotated}, log coverage exhibits clear service-dependent differences across strategies.
 Claude Opus 4.6 tests achieve the highest log coverage in six out of seven evaluated services, being particularly strong in Key and Token services.
 The only exception is the Code service, where Locust outperforms all other strategies.
-EvoMaster generally remains below both Claude Opus 4.6 and the Locust baseline across most services, while GPT-5.2-Codex achieves the lowest coverage overall.
+EvoMaster generally remains below both Claude Opus 4.6 and Locust baseline in most services, while GPT-5.2-Codex achieves the lowest overall coverage.

 These service-level patterns help explain the coverage differences observed earlier.
 In particular, the Code service represents a notable exception to the overall trend.
 It implements complex authorization workflows that cannot be accurately defined in API specifications.
 This projects directly to a lower number of discovered unique log templates in the LLM and EvoMaster tests.
 In contrast, Locust executes predefined workflow sequences and therefore achieves higher coverage in the Code service.
 However, in other services, Locust primarily exercises typical execution paths.
 Claude Opus 4.6, by comparison, explores more diverse input combinations, edge cases, and less frequent behaviors, which is reflected in its higher log coverage across most services.